 When you have a 7-month old baby, the day can feel wobbly and slow.
 A game of peekaboo that elicits gummy smiles feels like the most amazing thing ever, and then the clock shows that only 45 seconds have gone by and you still have hours more of the day to entertain that little one.
 So, we at rookie moms are here to help you with a loft of activitiesÂ for 7-month-old baby.

-Here’s a list of activities for moms with seven month-olds.
+Here’s a list for moms of activities for a 7 month-old baby.

 Subscribe to our newsletter to get weekly updates for rookie moms.